Chicken Wontons in Chili Sauce

 Thai Peanut Dip

-A creamy Thai peanut dip can enhance the flavor of the chicken wontons, offering a nutty and sweet contrast to the spiciness.
+A creamy Thai peanut dip is a perfect match, offering a nutty contrast to the spicy flavors.

 Asian Slaw

-A refreshing Asian slaw made with cabbage, carrots, and a tangy sesame dressing can serve as a vibrant side dish to lighten the meal.
+This refreshing slaw with cabbage and a tangy sesame dressing can lighten up the meal—you’ll love it!

 Wonton Soup